Abraham Wachner

 Abraham (Abie) Wachner OBE (15 August 1892 – 23 August 1950) was the 35th Mayor of Invercargill from 1942 to 1950.
 He was awarded the OBE in 1946.

 Early life

 He was born in London; his father was a furniture manufacturer of Polish-Jewish ancestry.
 His family moved to Australia when he was three months old and to New Zealand when he was 15.
-He was in the NZEF in Egypt and Gallipoli; a bugler in the field ambulance in Egypt, then he was a stretcher-bearer at Gallipoli and was invalided home after an injury at Walker's Ridge.
+He was in the New Zealand Expeditionary Force (NZEF) in Egypt and Gallipoli; a bugler in the field ambulance in Egypt, then he was a stretcher-bearer at Gallipoli and was invalided home after an injury at Walker's Ridge.

 He worked at a Greymouth drapers, then moved to Invercargill about 1919, where he worked in a footwear shop then started his own footwear shop.
 He was known to give shoes to those in need, and to fire them down stairs to those he did not like; he had fits of temper partly attributable to his war injury.
 He served in the Military Reserve and Home Guard in World War II.